MystieBluz/rock-paper-scissors/README.md

   No installation instructions.

   ## Usage
   The user must have access to the internet and a browser in order to play the game.
+Click on the live url link to indulge and let me know your thoughts! :)

   ## Contributors
   Please see the Questions section.